mohamed-ashif-m/learning_python_for_data_science/README.md

 Stock A: [100, 102, 104, 106, 108]
 Stock B: [50, 52, 54, 56, 58]
 You want to see if there’s a relationship between the price changes of these two stocks.

+### Outlier
+an outlier is a data point that is significantly different from the other data points in a dataset.
+It stands out because it is much larger, much smaller, or otherwise unusual compared to the rest of the data.

+Outliers can occur due to measurement errors, data entry mistakes, or genuine anomalies in the data.
+They can have a big impact on the results of data analysis, so it’s important to identify and handle them carefully.